-In a recent article: Make Your Marketing Message Matter to Millennials and More, I explain how the changes reflected in today’s consumer buying habits are now impacting the way businesses research and purchase equipment, technology and print.
+In a recent article: Plot a course for sales success with a marketing message that matters to millennials, I explain how the changes reflected in today’s consumer buying habits are now impacting the way businesses research and purchase equipment, technology and print.
 Key characteristics of tomorrow’s (and a good chunk of today’s) buying audience include how and what content is being consumed and shared and their approach to companies and brands.

 Today’s “unboxers” make up your buying audience.

 Many of today’s business buyers didn’t know life before the Internet and grew up with information at their fingertips.
 Over a third of millennial buyers expect a business website to be their most helpful resource.
 They search and research, then connect, collaborate and challenge.
 Most don’t even consider dealing with a salesperson until the later phases of their buying journey. (source)

 As of 2015, there are more millennials represented in today’s workforce than any other generation.

 In my article: Beat the competition with a marketing message that matters, I reflect on how many printers continue to answer the question “What do you do?” with the same ubiquitous message.
 I then explain that we don’t read…we skim.
 We look for words that stand out and have meaning to us.
 We look for testimonials, impact statement and reviews that build trust and showcase the ability to drive results that matter to us.